abhishekarya1/Hash-Define-myNotes/content/dsa/bit/applications.md

 For storing address in the first and last node, XOR its prev/next with `0`.
 We'll know when we've reached the last node when we get next node address as `0`, or we can also maintain a `tail` pointer and compare with current node.

-Multiple `next` pointers are present per node (in a "tower") depending on its level: https://chatgpt.com/share/69104dae-6a28-800e-a07e-6029ca231fd4

-They're _probabilistic_ because their structure (the "tower heights" of nodes) is determined randomly using probability, not fixed rules like in trees (binary, N-ary, etc).

 **Advantages**:
 - space efficient as we just store one address per node
 - we use XOR as overflow is impossible unlike addition; we can use same sized variable since XOR can't produce a resultant number of bigger size than the original numbers